-MARTIN B. BLOCH, age 73, has been a Director of the Company and of its predecessor since 1961.
+MARTIN B. BLOCH, age 74, has been a Director of the Company and of its predecessor since 1961.
 He has served continuously since 1961 as the Company's President and, except for December 1993 through April 1999, as its Chief Executive Officer.
 Previously, he served as chief electronics engineer of the Electronics Division of Bulova Watch Company.
+Mr. Bloch's current service as the President and Chief Executive Officer of the Company allows him to bring to the Board in-depth knowledge of the Company's business, operations, employees and strategic opportunities.

-JOSEPH P. FRANKLIN, age 75, has served as a Director of the Company since March 1990.
+JOSEPH P. FRANKLIN, age 76, has served as a Director of the Company since March 1990.
 In December 1993, he was elected Chairman of the Board and, from December 1993 through April 1999, served as Chief Executive Officer of the Company.
 From August 1987 to November 1993, he was the chief executive officer of Franklin S.A., a Spanish business consulting company located in Madrid, Spain, specializing in joint ventures, and was a director of several prominent Spanish companies.
 General Franklin was a Major General in the United States Army until he retired in July 1987.
 He was Vice Chairman of the Board of Trustees of the US Military Academy at West Point from 2000 to 2004.
+General Franklin's current service as Chairman of the Board of the Company and prior service as Chief Executive Officer of the Company, as well has his prior board and executive management experience, allows him to provide in-depth knowledge of the Company and other valuable insight and knowledge to the Board.

-JOEL GIRSKY, age 70, has served as a Director of the Company since October 1986.
+JOEL GIRSKY, age 71, has served as a Director of the Company since October 1986.
 He is the president and a director of Jaco Electronics, Inc., which is in the business of distributing electronics components, and has served in such a capacity for over forty years.
 Mr. Girsky is the Chairman of the Company's Compensation Committee.
+Mr. Girsky's knowledge of the Company through his service as a director of the Company, as well as his experience as CEO of a publicly-traded company, allow him to bring valuable insight and knowledge to the Board.

-E. DONALD SHAPIRO, age 77, has been The Joseph Solomon Distinguished Professor of Law, New York Law School, since 1983 and Dean Emeritus since 2000 and was previously Dean/Professor of Law from 1973 to 1983.
+- E. DONALD SHAPIRO, age 78, has been The Joseph Solomon Distinguished Professor of Law, New York Law School, since 1983 and Dean Emeritus since 2000 and was previously Dean/Professor of Law from 1973 to 1983.
 He was formerly a director of Loral Space & Communications, Ltd., Vasomedical, Inc., United Industrial, Kramont Realty Trust, Bank Leumi and Rand Information Systems.
 Mr. Shapiro became a member of the Board in 1998 and serves as Chairman of the Company's Audit Committee.

-S. ROBERT FOLEY, Jr., age 81, recently retired as Vice President for Laboratory Management, University of California, a position he held from 2003 to 2009.
+Mr. Shapiro's extensive board experience, including his service as audit committee chairman of a company in the satellite industry, allows him to bring valuable insight and knowledge to the Board. - S. ROBERT FOLEY, Jr., age 82, recently retired as Vice President for Laboratory Management, University of California, a position he held from 2003 to 2009.
 He served as Vice President of Raytheon International, Inc. and President of Raytheon Japan from 1995 to 1998.
 Admiral Foley served in the United States Navy for 35 years, including the position of Commander-In-Chief of the Pacific Fleet.
 Admiral Foley is also a director of INTELSAT General Corp.
 Admiral Foley became a member of the Board in 1999.
+Admiral Foley's leadership background, and his executive management and business experience with a defense-oriented company, allow him to bring valuable insight and knowledge to the Board.